ocsf/ocsf-server/README.md

 ### Reloading the schema

-You can use the following command in the `iex` shell to force reloading the schema with an extensions:
+You can use the following command in the `iex` shell to force reloading the schema with extensions:

 ```
 Schema.reload(["<extension folder>", "<extension folder>", ...])